ViperScience/libcardano/README.md

 ## Basic Usage

-Libcardano is designed to be a simple plugin for C++ applications to include Cardano blockchain functionality.
-In your C++ code simply add `#include <cardano/cardano.hpp>` and then use library objects and methods under the `cardano` namespace.
+Libcardano is designed to be a simple plugin for modern C++ applications to include Cardano blockchain functionality.
+In your C++ code simply add `#include <cardano/cardano.hpp>` and then use library objects and methods within the `cardano` namespace.
 Finally, link against libcardano during build.
 If built and installed properly using the provided CMake configuration, libcardano may be included in your own CMake projects via `find_package(Cardano)`.
+Additionally, libcardano may be used as a submodule with existing cmake projects by adding the libcardano directory, e.g., `add_subdirectory(./libcardano)`, which provides the target `cardano::cardano` for linking.

 ## Building from Source